 Sounds good, right?

-List of Popular Affiliate Programs
+List of Popular Affiliate Networks

 - Amazon: Easy to join and use, you can use Amazon Associates to choose from and advertise over one million different products for a 10% commission.
 And a bonus?
 Even if your reader doesn’t buy a specific product but purchases from Amazon, you’ll still receive the commission.